Steve-Reid/react-useRef-hooks-with-typescript/README.md

-This is a small form app that demonstrates how React [useRef hooks](https://reactjs.org/docs/hooks-reference.html#useref) can be uttilised to enable form navigation via keystrokes.
+This is a small form app that demonstrates how React [useRef hooks](https://reactjs.org/docs/hooks-reference.html#useref) can be utilised to enable form navigation via keystrokes.

 In this case, navigation through the form and is submission can by the 'Enter' key.